Afsaneh-Karami/Neural-Networks-and-Deep-Learning/Car detection with YOLO  algorithm/README.md

 * This code uses the convention that (0,0) is the top-left corner of an image, (1,0) is the upper-right corner, and (1,1) is the lower-right corner.
 In other words, the (0,0) origin starts at the top left corner of the image.
 As x increases, you move to the right.
 As y increases, you move down.
 * A box is defined in two manner:
 1. using its two corners: upper left  (𝑥1,𝑦1)  and lower right  (𝑥2,𝑦2) .To calculate the area of a rectangle, multiply its height  (𝑦2−𝑦1)  by its width  (𝑥2−𝑥1) .
 Since  (𝑥1,𝑦1)  is the top left and  𝑥2,𝑦2  are the bottom right, these differences should be non-negative. <br />
 2. using width and height of the box and its center position like (x,y,w,h).
-This format can change to the first one, by follwoing function should apply (GOTO [yolo_filter_boxes](https://github.com/Afsaneh-Karami/Neural-Networks-and-Deep-Learning/blob/main/Car%20detection%20with%20YOLO%20%20algorithm/yolo_filter_boxes))<br />
+This format can change to the first one (GOTO [yolo_boxes_to_corners](https://github.com/Afsaneh-Karami/Neural-Networks-and-Deep-Learning/new/main/Car%20detection%20with%20YOLO%20%20algorithm))<br />
+*